Where to start?

 At some point in your Kitemaker journey, you most likely want to add more structure.
 You have a few choices based on your needs:

-- Labels (indicated by the #) are great to classify work items.
-It could be to distinguish bugs, things that are high priority, or work items with user feedback.
+- Labels (in colored outlined boxes) are great to classify work items.
+It could be to distinguish bugs, some state of the work item, that it is of high priority, or work items based on user feedback.

 - If you have more significant initiatives, you can use themes (read more about themes here).
 They are similar to work items in that they contain a collaborative document and an activity feed.
 In addition, themes can have work items added to them and can be organized in a high-level now/next/later roadmap.
 While themes and labels may seem like similar concepts, the main difference is that themes are initiatives with a start and an end, whereas labels are generally long-long lived and describe some attribute of a work item.

 - If you need to prioritize work items, you can add effort and impact.
-If you also press the "..." on a status column, you can sort the column by effort and impact, with the low-hanging fruits rising to the top and the items with less impact and more effort at the bottom.
+If you also press the "..." on a status column, you set the ordering of the column by effort and impact, with the low-hanging fruits rising to the top and the items with less impact and more effort at the bottom.

-- If you need to manage a backlog of work items, add a backlog in your space (find "Add element" in the sidebar).
+- If you need to manage a planning board for work items, you can add that to your space (enable it in the “Workflow” settings for you space).
 This is another board that allows you to flesh out and prioritize before items are moved to the development cycle.
 Notice that the rightmost column is the todo column in the 'current' board.
-This is the easiest way you move things between 'backlog' and 'current.'
+This is the easiest way you move things between 'planning' and 'current.'

 mto move a work item to any status column.
 You can also press